artyomvp1/projects/book_store/description.md

 # About
-<i>This project is aimed to analytical operations so DBA and security topics are not covered.</i>
+<i>This project is created to accommodate sales needs of a minimalistic book store.
+It is also aimed to ensure data integrity and database normalization principles.
+The database has comprehensive table relations and structure, which provide efficient completion of daily business processes.
+The project is aimed to consider analytical operations, so DBA and security topics are not covered.</i>

 ### Tables and views
 * [Create table scripts](table_organization.sql)